-Meanwhile, the company, now named John Dewar & Sons, was expanding.
-In 1898, John commissioned a distillery at Aberfeldy which still produces the spirit at the heart of the blend today and even houses ‘Dewar’s World of Whisky’ – a museum to John, his two sons and the brand that they created.
+Following Tommy’s success in growing the brand, Dewar & Sons was ready to expand and in 1898, John commissioned the building of a distillery at Aberfeldy.
+Even today, Aberfeldy continues to supply the malt at the heart of the Dewar’s recipe and houses the ‘Dewar’s World of Whisky’ museum, dedicated to John, his sons and the brand they created.

 On the nose there’s Coconut, Almond, Malt and Cereal, Honey and some light Fruit notes.
-The palate meanwhile offers notes of Honey, Corn, some Toffee, slightly Burnt Toast and a strong hint of Aniseed.
+The palate meanwhile offers Honey, Corn, some Toffee, slightly Burnt Toast and a strong hint of Aniseed.

-Value for Money: 7 / 10.
-Should come in around £30 which isn’t bad for a decent blend, aged 12 years.
-In fact, it has more character than some of the budget single malts in a similar price range.
+Value for Money: Should come in around £30 which isn’t bad for a decent blend, aged 12 years.
+In fact, there’s more character here than in some single malts in the budget category.

-Overall: 37 / 50.
-An enjoyable, drinkable dram with a character all it’s own.
+Score: 37 / 50.
+An enjoyable and very drinkable dram with a real sense of character and identity.